Transient growth in diabatic boundary layers with fluids at supercritical pressure: Flow cases

-In all configurations, a Mach number of $10^{-3}$ is chosen to reduce the complexity of the physical problem, ruling out compressibility effects on the flow stability and allowing only non-ideality.~On the upper third of Table~\ref{tab:tableBF}, cases with $T^*_\infty/T^*_{pc}=0.90$ (liquid-like free stream) are presented.~The temperature profiles for these cases remain subcritical, except for case T09w105, which becomes transcritical, i.e., $T^*_\infty/T^*_{pc}<1$ and $T^*_w/T^*_{pc}>1$.~Furthermore, it holds:~$Ec_\infty=5.27 \times 10^{-7}$, $Pr_\infty=2.11$, and a unit Reynolds number of $Re_u=\SI{5.317}{\times 10^6 \, m^{-1}}$.~Cases with $T^*_\infty/T^*_{pc}=1.10$ (gas-like free stream) are shown in the lower third of Table \ref{tab:tableBF}.~By mirroring case T09w105 on the Widom line, while maintaining the same $\Delta T$, case T11w095 results as the transcritical case for a gas-like free stream.~Furthermore, it is:~$Ec_\infty=9.92 \times 10^{-8}$, $Pr_\infty=1.22$, and a unit Reynolds number of $Re_u=\SI{2.209}{\times 10^6 \, m^{-1}}$. \\ The base-flow profiles for all cases of Table~\ref{tab:tableBF} are shown in Fig.~\ref{fig:fig2}.~Dimensional quantities are made dimensionless by the corresponding Widom-line quantities, except for the streamwise velocity $u$ and kinematic viscosity $\nu$ (see Eq.~\eqref{eq:variables}).~Temperature, streamwise velocity, density and kinematic viscosity are plotted over the wall-normal coordinate $y$, which is made dimensionless by the local Blasius length scale $\delta^*$ (see Eq.~\eqref{eq:blasius}).~As the temperature profile crosses the Widom line (see Fig.~\ref{fig:fig2}(a)), regardless of the free-stream temperature, large variations in thermodynamic and transport properties are noticeable (e.g., density in Fig.~\ref{fig:fig2}(d)).~As a result, both transcritical cases T09w105 and T11w095 exhibit inflectional base-flow profiles according to the definition of the generalized inflection point, i.e., $d(\bar{\rho} \ d\bar{u}/dy)/dy=0$.~This GIP is located in the proximity of the Widom line, as indicated in Fig.~\ref{fig:fig2}(b--d) with a black circle ($\circ$) symbol.~This leads to a minimum near the Widom line of kinematic viscosity $\nu$ (see Figs.~\ref{fig:fig2}(e,f)), as already observed in Ref.~\cite{Bugeat1}.~Moreover, for case T11w095, an inflectional $\bar{u}(y)$-profile, i.e., $d^2\bar{u}/dy^2=0$, is found above the Widom line (marked by a black star ($\smallstar$) symbol), due to a strong wall cooling similar to Ref.~\cite{Ren3}.
+The base-flow profiles for all cases in Table~\ref{tab:tableBF} are shown in Fig.~\ref{fig:fig2}.
+Dimensional quantities are made dimensionless by the corresponding Widom-line quantities, except for the streamwise velocity $u$ and kinematic viscosity $\nu$ (see Eq.~\eqref{eq:variables}).
+Temperature, streamwise velocity, density and kinematic viscosity are plotted over the wall-normal coordinate $y$, which is made dimensionless by the local Blasius length scale $\delta^*$ (see Eq.~\eqref{eq:blasius}).
+As the temperature profile crosses the Widom line (see Fig.~\ref{fig:fig2}(a)), regardless of the free-stream temperature, large variations in thermodynamic and transport properties are noticeable (e.g., density in Fig.~\ref{fig:fig2}(d)).
+As a result, both transcritical cases T09w105 and T11w095 exhibit inflectional base-flow profiles according to the definition of the generalized inflection point, i.e., $d(\bar{\rho} \ d\bar{u}/dy)/dy=0$.
+This GIP is located in the proximity of the Widom line, as indicated in Figs.~\ref{fig:fig2}(b--d) with a black circle ($\circ$) symbol.
+This leads to a minimum near the Widom line of kinematic viscosity $\nu$ (see Figs.~\ref{fig:fig2}(e,f)), as already observed in Ref.~\cite{Bugeat1}.
+Moreover, for case T11w095, an inflectional $\bar{u}(y)$-profile, i.e., $d^2\bar{u}/dy^2=0$, is found above the Widom line (marked by a black star ($\smallstar$) symbol), due to a strong wall cooling similar to Ref.~\cite{Ren3}.